Louis V. Gerstner, Jr.

 Louis V. Gerstner, Jr. served as chief executive officer and chairman of the board of IBM Corporation from April 1993 to March 2002 and chairman until his retirement in December 2002.

-In January 2003 he assumed the position of chairman of The Carlyle Group, a global private equity firm located in Washington, D.C.
-He retired from that position in October 2008 and remains a senior advisor to Carlyle.
+In January 2003, he assumed the position of chairman of The Carlyle Group, a global private equity firm located in Washington, D.C.
+He served as chairman until October 2008 and upon retiring from that position, he continued as a senior advisor to Carlyle through September 2016.

-Mr. Gerstner is chairman of the board of directors of the Broad Institute of MIT and Harvard; vice chairman of the board of the American Museum of Natural History; a member of the board of Memorial Sloan-Kettering Cancer Center; and chairman of the board of Gerstner Sloan Kettering Graduate School of Biomedical Sciences.
+Gerstner is the former chairman of the board of directors of the Broad Institute of MIT and Harvard, having held that position from 2013 through May 2021; a member of the board of Memorial Sloan-Kettering Cancer Center; and chairman of the board of Gerstner Sloan Kettering Graduate School of Biomedical Sciences.
+He was vice chairman of the board of the American Museum of Natural History from 2007 until 2020, and chairman of the board of advisors for the Columbia Medical Center Department of Ophthalmology from 1998 to 2012.
+He also served as a member of the board of the Council on Foreign Relations from 1995 to 2005, and as a member of the board of directors of the National Committee on U.S.-China Relations from 2004 to 2011.
 In past years he served on a number of public company boards including Bristol-Myers Squibb, The New York Times, American Express, AT&T, and Caterpillar, Inc.

-He has received numerous awards for his work in education, among them the Cleveland E. Dodge Medal for Distinguished Service to Education - Teachers College, Columbia University, and the Distinguished Service to Science and Education award from the American Museum of Natural History.
-In recognition of his efforts on behalf of public education, as well as his business accomplishments, Mr. Gerstner was awarded the designation of honorary Knight of the British Empire by Queen Elizabeth II in June 2001.
+Gerstner has received numerous awards for his work in education, among them the Cleveland E. Dodge Medal for Distinguished Service to Education - Teachers College, Columbia University, and the Distinguished Service to Science and Education award from the American Museum of Natural History.
+In recognition of his efforts on behalf of public education, as well as his business accomplishments, he was awarded the designation of honorary Knight of the British Empire by Queen Elizabeth II in June 2001.